syncfusion-content/blazor-docs/blazor/datepicker/how-to/open-datepicker-popup-on-input-click.md

 # Open the Blazor DatePicker popup on Focus

-You can open the DatePicker popup on input focus by calling the `show` method in the input `focus` event.
+You can open the DatePicker popup on input focus by calling the `ShowPopupAsync` method in the input `focus` event.

 The following example demonstrates how to open the DatePicker popup when the input is focused.